-PA2 SO1 is to increase the potential of the region to generate economic growth by the sustainable use of its natural and cultural heritage.
+PA2: The specific objective nr.
+1 is to increase the potential of the region to generate economic growth by the sustainable use of its natural and cultural heritage.
 It's expected that the existing natural and cultural assets - once converted into attractions and connected tourism-related projects are developed and their accessibility improved - will generate more intense appearance of visitors in the region, contributing to increase the incomes.

-In order to avoid the concentration of the benefits of the interventions in more developed areas - in the towns and, specifically, in the Pécs - Osijek corridor - the JS shall intensify its communication activities in less active and less developed areas of the region.
-SO2 is enhanced collaboration in restoration of biodiversity and protection and promotion of ecosystems in the border areas, design and implementation of pilot small-scale actions will serve the protection or restoration of the natural and cultural assets of common interest, preserving their economic value-generating capabilities.
-Eligible territories are mostly situated in the less developed parts of the border region, so interventions under this SO will likely contribute to the decrease of territorial imbalances.
+The specific objective nr.
+2 is enhanced collaboration in restoration of biodiversity and protection and promotion of ecosystems in the border areas, design and implementation of pilot small-scale actions will serve the protection or restoration of the natural and cultural assets of common interest, preserving their economic value-generating capabilities.

-PA3 aims at different cooperation areas and at creating new or strengthening already existing joined structures and shared processes to ensure the continuity of cooperation.
-It results in enhancing the level of mutual understanding and positive experiences of cooperation that provide room for further development actions in the future.
+Interventions of PA3 aim at different cooperation areas and are expected to create new or strengthen already existing joined structures and shared processes to ensure the continuity of cooperation in the border area.
+The results are expected to enhance the level of mutual understanding and positive experiences of cooperation that provide room for further development actions in the future.

-PA4 provides tools for educational institutions which help accumulate and develop local knowledge and exploit development opportunities of a cross-cultural knowledge base.
+Actions under PA4 provide tools for educational institutions which help accumulate and develop local knowledge and exploit development opportunities of a cross-cultural knowledge base.
 Actions are expected to improve economic and social cohesion in the border area, contributing to a more cohesive society both on the short and the long run.